hphelion/documentation/community/community.3rd-party-licenses.old.md

 If the program is interactive, make it output a short notice like this when it starts in an interactive mode:

-Gnomovision version 69, Copyright &copy; year name of author Gnomovision comes with ABSOLUTELY NO WARRANTY; for details type 'show w'.
+Gnomovision version 69, Copyright &#169; year name of author Gnomovision comes with ABSOLUTELY NO WARRANTY; for details type 'show w'.
 This is free software, and you are welcome to redistribute it under certain conditions; type 'show c' for details.